Stop calling it an “AI feature” if it can touch production

 |---|---|---|---|

-- Bundle a conservative allowance; monetize heavy users with predictable overages.
+- Bundle a cautious allowance; meter heavy use with clear units.

-- Route models based on task risk and complexity; don’t default to the most expensive.
+- Route models by task complexity and risk; don’t default to the priciest option.

 | Risk level | Example actions | Required UX control | Minimum logging/audit |